EiffelSoftware/traffic/readme.txt

 Traffic is a library that comes with many example applications.
 To use the Traffic library in your own projects, just include the library directory in your ecf file.
-The current version of Traffic uses EiffelMedia for visualization.
+The current version of Traffic uses either Vision2 or EiffelMedia for visualization.

 2. Requirements
 ____________________________________________________________

 General:
-	- Eiffel Studio 5.7 for Linux and Windows
+	- EiffelStudio 6.0 for Linux and Windows
-	- EiffelMedia 0.8.1
+	- Vision2 (provided with ES 6.0) or EiffelMedia 1.0

 3. Building an example
 ____________________________________________________________